Erulezz/directadmin-spamassassin-block-tlds/README.md

 # directadmin-spamassassin-block-tlds
 List of TLDs mostly used for spam.
 These are almost never valid emails so why not block them inmediately?
+Do you have a suggestion for another TLD?
+Open a new issue!

 ## Usage